 In 2017 the programme was integrated into the Commission's E-grant management system (Participants Portal).
 The applications can be sent only electronically via this system.

-- technical assistance measures (€ 9.9m) to help national authorities buy investigation tools, x-ray scanners & computers for automated number plate recognition systems (ANPRS)
+- technical assistance measures (€ 10m) to help national authorities buy investigation and detection tools, automated number plate recognition systems (ANPRS), forensic equipment, etc.

-The projects supported under the 2019 Work Programme will take the form of grants and contracts.
-The Commission (OLAF) has launched 3 calls for proposals in March 2019, covering the following sectors:
+The projects supported under the 2020 work programme will take the form of grants and contracts.
+The Commission (OLAF) is launching three calls for proposals by March 2020, covering the following sectors:

 - Legal Training and Studies - indicative budget: €500 000.

 What type of projects are eligible for grants?

 For examples of co-financed projects, see the annual work programmes and the annual overviews of Hercule III's implementation.
 The call documents published on the Participant Portal explain what kind of organisations are eligible and the criteria applied for the evaluation of projects submitted.

 - Decision 878/2007 of the European Parliament and of the Council on the Hercule II Programme (consolidated version)